-Where significant redundancies exist, as when contractors perform Supplier Quality Assessments of analytical laboratory services, the recognition and use of accredited third-party assessment results and/or shared information from other contractors should be considered.
+Where significant redundancies exist, such as when multiple contractors perform supplier quality assessments of the same analytical laboratory services, the recognition and use of accredited third-party assessment results and/or shared information from the other contractors' evaluations of the same supplier, vendor or subcontractor, can be considered and used as part of the current assessment for planning purposes or as part of the objective evidence of compliance.
 Each of these methods requires staff time to develop, implement, and manage; however, they can result in substantial resource savings while enhancing the ability of the assessing organization to cover a greater number of activities.
 Having an integrated assessment schedule including management and independent assessments will assist the organization controlling overlapping and duplicate assessments to minimize impact to organizations.
-Additionally, consider developing a multi-year assessment schedule (along with a current year schedule) to identify the total scope of all required assessments.
+Additionally, consider developing a multiyear assessment schedule (along with a current year schedule) to identify the total scope of all required assessments.
 This multi-year schedule could be utilized in a rolling fashion.
-This will facilitate resource identification, resource leveling, and allow for reconciliation from year-to-year.
+This will facilitate resource identification, resource leveling, and allow for reconciliation from year-toyear.
 Assessment schedules are meant to be living documents that are adjusted periodically based on the analysis of operational awareness information, and the results of internal and external assessment activities.